PedroClair/prePosCovid/README.md

       USER = "root"
       PASSWORD = "ibd2024"
 - .\envPrePosCovid\Scripts\activate
 	- To activate the python's enviroment

-# Credentials and Requirements
+- pip install -r doc/requirements.txt
-- Acess the doc folder
+  - Install the libraries
-- pip install -r requirements.txt
+- Into a MySQL execute the file database/sql/createSquema.sql to start a preposcovid database